sailpoint-oss/developer.sailpoint.com/products/idn/api/authentication.md

 | `client_id` | This is the API client's ID (e.g. `b61429f5-203d-494c-94c3-04f54e17bc5c`).
 You can generate this ID at `https://{tenant}.identitynow.com/ui/admin/#admin:global:security:apimanagementpanel`, or you can generate it when you create a PAT. |
 | `client_secret` | This is the API client's secret describing (e.g. `c924417c85b19eda40e171935503d8e9747ca60ddb9b48ba4c6bb5a7145fb6c5`).
 You can generate this secret at `https://{tenant}.identitynow.com/ui/admin/#admin:global:security:apimanagementpanel`, or you can generate it when you create a PAT. |

-This example request passes client credentials in the body as form-data to generate an access token.
+This example cURL command passes client credentials in the body as form-data to generate an access token.

 ```bash
 curl --location 'https://{tenant}.api.identitynow.com/oauth/token' \